davesuy/gulp-sass/README.md

-Gulp Sass for Wordpress development.
+Gulp Sass for Wordpress development..